Patch Panels: 8 Steps to Weld Car Body Rust Repairs

 Safety Gear Requirements

-• Welding helmet: Always wear one with the appropriate shade to protect your eyes from intense light and sparks.
+• Welding helmet: Use the correct shade to protect your eyes from arc light and sparks.

-• Flame-resistant gloves: Shield your hands from heat and sharp edges when handling patch panels.
+• Flame-resistant gloves: Protect your hands from heat, spatter, and sharp sheet metal.

-• Welding jacket: A durable, flame-resistant jacket or apron is vital for safeguarding your body from sparks and molten metal.
+• Welding jacket: Wear a flame-resistant jacket or apron to protect your arms and body.

-• Steel-toed boots: Protect your feet from heavy equipment and falling objects in your workspace.
+• Steel-toed boots: Protect your feet from falling tools, panels, and hot metal.

 Assess Damage Extent

-• Use a thin cut-off wheel to remove damaged metal with precision.
+• Use a thin cut-off wheel to remove damaged metal with control.

-• After cutting, use the removed section as a template to trim your new patch panel.
+• Use the removed section as a rough template for trimming the patch panel.

 Select Proper Tools